Anabella1/BellaBaat-Capstone-Project/README.md

-# BellaBeat Google Data Analytics Capstone Projec
+# BellaBeat Google Data Analytics Capstone Project

 ## Table of Contents
 - [About the Project](#about-the-project)